-4. The document are classified as "secret," and, as a result, portions of the court of appeals' decision are redacted.
+4. The pages in the document are classified as "secret," and, as a result, portions of the court of appeals' decision are redacted.
 This, however, should not pose an impediment to this Court's hearing and resolving this case on the public record.